Get insider access

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are better than the Audio-Technica ATH-M50xBT2 Wireless for most purposes.
 They isolate you from much more noise, thanks to their ANC feature, and they're much more comfortable and well-built.
 On the other hand, the Audio-Technica headphones have a longer continuous battery life.
-Also, some may prefer their more neutral sound profile to the Sony's bass-heavy sound, although both pairs have sound customization features in their apps.
+Also, some may prefer their flatter sound profile to the Sony's bass-heavy sound, although both pairs have sound customization features in their apps.

 Audio-Technica ATH-M50xBT